-- a replacement monthly income of up to 75% of your Pre-Disability Salary (less offsets), - for a Benefit Period up to 2 years, after a 90-day Waiting Period, If you're an eligible employee, you will automatically receive this amount of Income Protection cover up to \$240,000 per annum for the default Benefit Period of 2 years.
+- a replacement monthly income of up to 75% of your Pre-Disability Salary (less offsets), - for a Benefit Period up to 2 years, after a the relevant Waiting Period, If you're an eligible employee, you will automatically receive this amount of Income Protection cover up to \$240,000 per annum for the default Benefit Period of 2 years.
 This is known as the Automatic Acceptance Limit (AAL), unless you decide to opt-out of cover.
+This Benefit provides a monthly income after you have been absent from work while you are totally but temporarily disabled.
+To be eligible for this Benefit you must be under age 65 and a permanent employee of DXC Technology or a participating employer and working 14 hours or more per week.
+If you're eligible, you will automatically receive this amount of Income Protection cover based on your salary, up to the Automatic Acceptance Limit (AAL) of \$240,000 per annum.
+Benefit payments will commence when the Waiting Period ends and are paid monthly in arrears.
+A reduced monthly Income Protection benefit may be payable if you become Partially Disabled.
+The benefit may also be reduced by income received by alternate income sources, refer to offsets detailed below.